KLA Digital Logo

 Choose OneTrust when

-• You need enterprise-wide governance across privacy, security, and AI in one platform.
+• You need an enterprise governance system of record across privacy, security, compliance, and AI.

 Choose KLA when

-• Auditors need proof of what actually happened, not just what should happen.
+• Auditors need proof of what actually happened, not only program status, inventories, and risk assessments.

 When not to buy KLA

-• You only need enterprise governance orchestration without AI runtime controls.
+• You only need broad enterprise governance orchestration and not workflow-specific approval controls.

 If you buy both

-• Use OneTrust for enterprise governance orchestration and privacy program management.
+• Use OneTrust for the enterprise governance system of record across AI, privacy, security, and policy.

-• Use KLA for AI-specific runtime governance and audit-grade evidence exports.
+• Use KLA for workflow-level runtime governance where business actions need approval queues, overrides, and portable evidence exports.

 What KLA does not do